 What are the types of wall materials?

 Wall drilling is a task that needs a lot of professionalism and care before handling it.
 Whether a DIY or you’ve hired someone to help you drill screws in the wall, you might need to consider several tips for efficiency and firmness.

 01. Plaster wall

 The use of Lath is more often used for this process to be efficient.
-Lath creation comes from different types of materials, such as metal and wood strips.
+Lath’s creation comes from different types of materials, such as metal and wood strips.

-For any profession intending to insert screws to drywall, he would articulate that this wouldn't be an easy task, especially if you do it without using any drilling machine.
+Any professional intending to insert screws into drywall would articulate that this wouldn’t be an easy task, especially if you do it without using any drilling machine.
 This is a wall made from gypsum and does not crack easily.

 The wall comes from a mixture of Calcined gypsum and water.
 The dense material formed from the two is then squeezed, or flattened, between two different layers of paper and dried.